dannynelson/guitar-quest/README.md

 - lessons checkout (and use credits)

 Eventually Features
+- access denied or redirect if user does not have permission
+- allow formatting user feedback
 - saving one card then changin it??
 - handle expired credit cards
 - opt into no auth rather than opt into auth (so that I don't forget to secure pages)